-The fourth way I use to I look for new products on Amazon is through the Amazon suggested ASINs when I run a manual product targeting campaign.
+The fourth way I use to I look for new products on Amazon is through the Amazon suggested ASINs when I run a manual campaign.
 In many instances, Amazon makes suggestions on new products only its algorithm can detect.

 The fifth way I use to look for new products on Amazon is by searching the keyword, and then clicking sort by “newest arrivals.”
 This will immediately find you brand new products that just launched on Amazon that is being indexed for that keyword.

 The final way I would look for new products is by looking at all the products running product targeting ads under my own listing and my competitor’s listing.
-So many beginner sellers will run a simple auto campaign, which will target my own listing and my competitors listing (usually you have to scroll deep in the product ads to find them), and simply expose themselves to my evil campaign.
+So many beginner sellers will run a simple automatic campaign, which will target my own listing and my competitors listing (usually you have to scroll deep in the product display ads to find them), and simply expose themselves to my evil campaign.